 Description

-DESCRIPTION: the memorial is Art Nouveau in style.
-It comprises the base of a fluted obelisk supported by four central leaf-decorated scrolls; the tapering obelisk is an early-C21 replacement.
-It stands upon a high corniced and panelled pedestal with a moulded plinth and scrolled, foliate diagonal corner buttresses.
-Each diagonal ends in an impost moulding of arched recessed panels.
-That on the south has the inscription in Gothic sans serif and Roman scripts: ERECTED / BY THE / OFFICIALS AND WORKMEN / OF THE DEAN AND CHAPTER COLLIERY / To the Memory / OF THE LATE/ WILLIAM WALTON / (OVERMAN) / WHO SACRIFICED HIS LIFE / IN SAVING THE LIVES / OF TWO BOYS / AT DEAN BANK / AUGUST 8TH 1906.
+The Walton Memorial, located about 10 metres south-west of the Town Hall, is a memorial to William Walton, erected around 1906 by stonemason R Swinburne.
+Made of sandstone ashlar, the memorial features an Art Nouveau design.
+It consists of the base of a fluted obelisk supported by four central leaf-decorated scrolls, with the tapering obelisk being an early 21st-century replacement.
+The memorial stands on a high corniced and panelled pedestal that includes a moulded plinth and scrolled, foliate diagonal corner buttresses.
+Each diagonal buttress ends in an impost moulding with arched recessed panels.
+The south side of the memorial bears an inscription in Gothic sans serif and Roman scripts, which reads: ERECTED / BY THE / OFFICIALS AND WORKMEN / OF THE DEAN AND CHAPTER COLLIERY / To the Memory / OF THE LATE/ WILLIAM WALTON / (OVERMAN) / WHO SACRIFICED HIS LIFE / IN SAVING THE LIVES / OF TWO BOYS / AT DEAN BANK / AUGUST 8TH 1906.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.